YakakaHM/alx-pre_course/README.md

-Yakaka is proud be accepted by ALX
+Yakaka is proud to be accepted by ALX